onsip/webhook-schema/README.txt

 /* Not discussed, but of importance:
  * - TTLs on subscriptions, and different options for how to approach it */

+/* Testing
+ *
+ * We do testing in the test/ directory.
+I strongly recommend that we
+ * institue testing for these schemas, as we won't actually be writing
+ * any production code ourselves against the schemas, they are for
+ * external consumption only.
+As such, we need a way to validate them.
+ * Also, it's super easy.
+ *
+ *  npm test
+ */